Google Analytics tags

-Programming Procedure Document, select the print icon on the button bar at the bottom of the document image when gliding your pointer over it.
-The document will open in a PDF reader where it can be printed or saved to your local computer.
+on the button bar at the bottom of the document image when gliding your pointer over it.
+The document will open in a PDF reader, where you can print it or save it to your local computer.

-Jay from IMMO BLOCK points out that in both procedures with or without a working fob the need to wait a period of time in step "A" to prime the the system is unnecessary as the IMMO BLOCK has the immobilizer primed prior to and during the subsequent steps.
+Jay from IMMO BLOCK points out that in both procedures with or without a working fob the there is no need to wait a period of time in step "A" to prime the the system if his IMMO BLOCK product is installed in the vehicle.

 The below should only be investigated after several attempts to program fobs have failed.
-This is because of the variability of the human aspect of the process and just because the ignition or keyway switch is a little noisy or intermittent doesn't mean on the third or 4th try one will not be met with success, rarely does one experience success on the first or second try.
-Recently I helped a 993 owner go through the process where I read off the steps as he ran through the procedure.
+This is because of the variability in the human aspect of the process, and just because the ignition or keyway switch is a little noisy or intermittent doesn't mean that on the third or 4th try one will not be successful; rarely does one experience success on the first or second try.
+Recently, I helped a 993 owner go through the process, reading off the steps as he ran through it.
 It took us five or six attempts before we were successful.

 Three reasons the programming process fails even when the system seems fully functional with no fault indications: